Wannabe Wicked

 Wannabe Wicked is a talent competition conceived for fans of the musical Wicked.
 Contestants compete in a series of performances judged by industry professionals, and those who perform successfully move on later rounds.
 The criteria that must be met in order to succeed is based on vocal quality, performance delivery, vocal accuracy and overall performance.
 In the end, the winner receives a walk-on role onto the hit musical Wicked.

-Wannabe Wicked Origins
+Origins of Wannabe Wicked

-The concept for Wicked fans to experience a day in a life of a Wicked performer originated in Great Britain in which fans submitted auditions videos singing an excerpt of a song from the musical.
+The concept for Wicked fans to experience a day in a life of a Wicked performer originated in Great Britain with fans submitting auditions videos singing an excerpt of a song from the musical.
 From those videos, a select few were chosen to compete in later rounds.
 The winner of the Wannabe Wicked contest in Great Britain was Louise Henderson.
 She won a walk-on role and was able to experience the many aspects of the daily routine of the Wicked performers.